-UK registered businesses can apply for a share of up to £2.5 million to carry out industry led civil aerospace collaborative R&D projects.
+UK registered SMEs can apply for a share of up to £2.5 million for industrial-led civil aerospace collaborative R&D projects.

 Programme: Innovate UK

 Opens: 27th Mar 2023

 Innovate UK, part of UK Research and Innovation, is working with the Aerospace Technology Institute (ATI) and the Department for Business and Trade on this competition.

 A NATEP competition is held approximately every 6 months.
 This is the last call of 8 calls.
 For each call there is up to £2.5 million funding available.
 The announcement for next sets of NATEP competitions will be made in due course.